Canker Sores

 Age and gender

-Canker sores are more common in the elderly.
+Canker sores are more common in older people.
 It is slightly more especially in women.

 Genetic predisposition

 In some patients, canker sores may be familial.
-For example, sometimes when we investigate, we can see that the patient’s mother, sibling, or uncle also has canker sores.
+For example, sometimes when we investigate, we can see that the patient’s mother, sibling, or uncle also has such sores.

 Physical and chemical trauma